 Flaxseed Meal: Which is basically ground flaxseeds.
 You can absolutely make your own meal at home by grinding flaxseeds into a fine meal in a spice grinder.
 That’s actually what I did!
 You need about 1/4 cup of whole flaxseeds to make the 1/2 cup of meal required in the recipe.

 Honey: This is our sweetener.
-Start off with 2 tbsp, and add another tbsp if you try the mix and think it isn’t sweet enough.
+Start off with 2 tbsp, and add another tablespoon if you try the mix and think it isn’t sweet enough.
 You could substitute maple syrup too.

 Chocolate Chips: I like using semi-sweet, but you could also use milk chocolate.
 You can use mini chips or regular sized (I only had regular so that’s what’s pictured).
 You could also omit the chocolate, but I love it in these bites!

 Sweetened Shredded Coconut: This is optional, but gives a lovely flavor and texture component.
 If you like coconut, this is a great add in!

 Place all your ingredients in a large bowl.
 Use a stiff spatula or a wooden spoon to combine until fully mixed (you can use gloved hands too!)

 Once the mixture is combined, place the bowl in the fridge for 15-30 minutes.
 This is so it stops being so sticky, and becomes easier to roll.

 Once the mixture has chilled, roll into balls a little smaller than golf ball sized.
 You should get around 12-14.
 You can enjoy immediately or store in the fridge for up to one week for the perfect post work out or coffee snack.

 Substitutions and FAQs:

 To make these vegan, feel free to use dairy free chocolate chips and substitute the honey for maple syrup.